af83/sponges/README.md

     if @hup # is true, we need to shutdown this worker Sponges.logger.info "HUP signal trapped, shutdown..."
-      exit 0 # everything's fine, we can exit else # this worker can continue is work sleep rand(20)
+      exit 0 # everything's fine, we can exit else # this worker can continue its work sleep rand(20)
       run
     end